Agitators

 The beads are loaded inside the container and are in contact with the premix fluid.
 They are then agitated by internal, rotating components such as paddles and blades.
 Agitation can also be done by centrifugally spinning the container at extremely high speeds.
 Agitation using rotating components is typically seen in larger homogenizers in line with the production stream.
 Agitation through a centrifugal action is commonly used in laboratories for preparing homogenized product samples.

-These homogenizers use blades as their rotor.
-Unlike the colloid mills and rotor-stator homogenizers, they do not have a shear gap formed with a stator.
-The shearing effect is developed only by the high-speed rotation of the blade.
-Their construction and operation closely resemble that of a blender.
+These homogenizers utilize blades as their rotors, and unlike colloid mills and rotor-stator homogenizers, they lack a shear gap formed with a stator.
+The shearing action is achieved solely through the high-speed rotation of the blades.
+Their design and functionality are similar to those of a blender.

-Ultrasonic homogenizers are comparable to high-pressure homogenizers in terms of particle size reduction and energy efficiency.
-The main advantage of ultrasonic homogenizers is their operation at atmospheric pressure.
-Moreover, the degree of disruption can be easily varied by manipulating the generator's electrical power and the premix fluid's temperature.
-All this is accomplished without using any moving parts.
+Ultrasonic homogenizers are similar to high-pressure homogenizers regarding particle size reduction and energy efficiency.
+They operate at atmospheric pressure, which is a key advantage.
+Additionally, the level of disruption can be adjusted by changing the generator’s electrical power and the temperature of the premix fluid, all without requiring moving parts.

 Aside from producing emulsions and suspensions through particle size reduction and mixing, homogenizers also perform other functions, particularly in the food and pharmaceutical industries.
 Their ability to mechanically disrupt microorganisms and natural compounds extends their viability as processing equipment.
 However, these roles are limited to high-pressure, ultrasonic, and bead mill homogenizers.
 These homogenizers can disrupt particles down to the nanoscale, ranging from 50 to 500 nm.